 - The predominant variability in cost relates to the type of implants and additional surgery

 - As of September 2017 at the Leeds Nuffield the fixed price cost for Breast Enlargement with BLite implants was between £5340 and £5828.
 The cost is higher than for breast enlargement with conventional silicone implants as these light weight implants (30% lighter on average) are a premium product and they cost us more.
 For example the largest anatomical BLite implants cost our hospital £1200 for just one implant.

 - Beware of low cost set ups in the UK.
 In a competitive market, achieving cheaper surgery usually means a compromise in quality of surgeon, quality of facility or quality of your implant- it is not worth it!
-Beware the false or misleading advertising promising lifetime implants- these do not exist- no implant is guaranteed to last for life.
+Beware the false or misleading advertising promising lifetime implants- these do not exist- no implant is actually guaranteed to last for life.

 Which is the best implant manufacturer?